 Let’s fight childhood obesity together!

 According to the Centers for Disease Control and Prevention (CDC), childhood obesity rates have nearly tripled in children and adolescents over the past 30 years.
 Kids who are overweight are at higher risk for early high blood pressure, heart disease, diabetes, sleep apnea and depression.
-Yuma Regional Medical Center has developed the Healthy Kids Program and has partnered with Kohl's Cares to sponsor this six-week program that teaches kids healthy habits that will lead to a lifetime of health and wellness.
+Yuma Regional Medical Center has developed the Healthy Kids Program and has partnered with Sprouts Healthy Communities Foundation to sponsor this six-week program that teaches kids healthy habits that will lead to a lifetime of health and wellness.

 How will my child benefit by participating in Healthy Kids?

 Your child will learn how to make healthier food choices at home, at the grocery store and when eating out; improve their self-esteem, understand their emotions, become more physically active and plan and cook healthy meals.
 Best of all, in just six short weeks, they'll learn how to make small changes that lead to big results and a lifetime of health and wellness!